manuel-serrano/hiphop/doc/api.md

 </hh.loop>
 ```

-However, the following example is not legal, because the loop is
+The following example is not legal since the loop is instantaneous (it
-instantaneous (it will re-loop on the same instant):
+will re-loop at the same instant):

 ```hopscript
 <hh.loop>